Updated: Nov 16

 For the Torso I prefer a properly fitting lightweight, synthetic fiber t-shirt.
 You need a sleeved top (short or long) to stop the pack's straps from rubbing.

 I hope these recommendations are of use, let me know what works for you.
 Remember, it takes time to get fit and to grow strong.
 Consistency of effort is important.
-Also consider hydration, nutrition, sleep and recovery.
+Also consider hydration (especially if you are in tropical climates), nutrition, sleep and recovery.

 Achieve your Health Goals